Application Process

 Step II: APTITUDE TEST

-1. Algebra and Functions: 33 questions over 46 minutes
+Algebra and Functions: 33 questions, 46 minutes

-2. Reading Comprehension: 36 questions over 51 minutes
+Reading Comprehension: 36 questions, 51 minutes

 Step III: INTERVIEW